Lagerstroemia indica 'Whit I' Cultivar U.S. Plant Patent # 10297

 U.S. Plant Patent # 10296.

-This is the first true red tree form crapemyrtle.Still regarded as the best red crape myrtle.
+This is the first true RED crapemyrtle in tree form.
+Continues to dominate landscapes as the best red crape myrtle.
 Cherry red flowers in full sun and hot conditions.
 (Clouds or shade will reduce red intensity and flecks of white may appear.)
 New growth is crimson, then green.
 Upright form to 15 feet.
 High mildew resistance but may develop anthactnose (yellowing leaves) under severe conditions.
+Oklahoma Tough®.

 Lagerstroemia indica 'Whit III' Cultivar